iisc-datacatalysts/Predictive-Modelling-Used-Car-Pricing/README.md

 ## 🎯 Solution Overview

-This project implements an end-to-end machine learning pipeline for predicting used car prices in the Indian market.
-The solution includes:
+This project implements an end-to-end machine learning pipeline for predicting used car prices in the Indian market with high accuracy (R² = 0.950) and realistic price range predictions.

 > **🚀 Try the Interactive Dashboard**:
 > - **🌐 Live Demo**: [**Access the deployed dashboard on Hugging Face Spaces**](https://huggingface.co/spaces/vimalkanagaraj/used-car-price-prediction)
 > - **📓 Notebook**: Run the notebook and launch the Gradio interface (Cells 80-89) to get a shareable public URL for the price prediction dashboard.
 The URL will be displayed in the notebook output when you run Cell 89.

-- **Comprehensive Data Cleaning**: Handling missing values, normalizing units, and extracting features from mixed-format columns
-- **Enhanced Preprocessing**:
-  - **KNN Imputation**: Using K-Nearest Neighbors imputation (n_neighbors=5) for sophisticated missing value handling
-  - **Polynomial Features**: Generating interaction features (degree=2, interaction_only=True) to capture feature relationships
-  - Standard scaling for numerical features
-- **Advanced Feature Engineering**: Creating derived features like car age, km/year, frequency encodings, and residual encodings
-- **Multiple Model Evaluation**: Comparing baseline and advanced models including Ridge, Random Forest, XGBoost, CatBoost, and LightGBM
-- **Target Encoding**: Using target encoding for high-cardinality categorical features
-- **Quantile Regression**: Providing prediction intervals for uncertainty estimation (5th, 50th, 95th percentiles)
-- **Model Interpretability**: SHAP analysis for feature importance
-- **Error Analysis**: Systematic analysis of prediction patterns (underprediction for luxury cars, overprediction for rare fuel types)
-- **Production-Ready Inference**: Serialized models and inference function for deployment
-- **Google Drive Integration**: Persistent storage of model artifacts in Google Drive for Colab sessions
-- **Interactive Dashboard**: Gradio-based web interface for real-time price range predictions
+The solution combines sophisticated data preprocessing, advanced feature engineering, and state-of-the-art machine learning techniques including KNN imputation, polynomial interaction features, target encoding, and quantile regression.
+For detailed methodology, see the [High-level Approach and Methods Used](#-high-level-approach-and-methods-used) section below.

 ## 📊 Dataset